| Year Approved : 2017 (18)

 Part of the PA Mainline Canal from Philadelphia to Pittsburgh which reduced the travel time between the two cities from 3 weeks to 4 1/2 days.
 Dam #1 at Leechburg supplied the remaining 37 miles to Pittsburgh with water and provided slack water for 7 miles above the dam.
 There are many PHMC markers for Pennsylvania canal systems, but few that recognize the western division of the Main Line canal.

-Founded in 1831, it is claimed to be the oldest continuously operating community band in the US.
+Founded in 1831, it is one of the oldest continuously operating community band in the US.
 The band played at the surrender of Lee at Appomattox and for the 150th anniversary of the Civil War.
 It was also present at two inaugurations for Presidents T. Roosevelt and Taft.
 The Repasz Band March, composed in 1897, has been performed nationwide.

 Prominent 19th century manufacturer and businessman.
 He established Southwark Iron Foundry which became one of the largest and most advanced of its time.
 It built engines for important Civil War naval vessels.
 Merrick co-founded the Franklin Institute and was first president of the Pennsylvania Railroad.